Shlomo-Moller/hocs/README.md

 }
 ```

-You can imagine that in a large app, this same pattern of subscribing to `DS` and calling `setState` will occur over and over again.

-Let's use a HOC to abstract this logic and share it across many components, like simpler versions of the above components.
+So, let's use a HOC to abstract this logic and share it across many components, like simpler versions of the above.

 It'll... :